 The minimum age for full membership is 15 years, but there can be exceptions at the clubs discretion, provided the participant is accompanied at all times by a club member over the age of 21.
 The only people excluded are those who are considered a "prohibited person" under Section 21 of the Firearms Act 1968.

-Once you are a member, having paid your yearly subscription, and N.S.R.A. membership fees, unlike many clubs, there are no range fees.
+Once you are a member, having paid your yearly club subscription, plus membership to the social club, and N.S.R.A. membership fees, unlike many clubs, there are no range fees.
 The only costs would be for some postal competitions, should you wish to participate, and your ammunition.

 You can get in touch with us with the link under contact.

-The only exception to this, is if you already have a FAC (firearms certificate), although you will still have to serve the probation period.
+There is an exception to this (at present) which is if you already have a FAC (firearms certificate), have your own smallbore match rifle (.22), and have experience in this type of shooting, however you will still have to serve the probation period.

 Unless otherwise stated, or accepted, information on this web site is copyright © G.W.R.S.A.
 Rifle Club